yeokm1/graphics-gremlin-hdmi/README.md

 sudo make install
 ```

-To program the bitstream to the board, I used `iceprog` from OSS CAD Suite.
-Follow the Windows instructions in the original Grahpics Gremlin readme below.
+To program the bitstream to the board, I used `iceprog -p` from OSS CAD Suite.
+Follow the [flash instructions](https://github.com/yeokm1/graphics-gremlin-hdmi/wiki/Flashing-bitstream).

 ## Code compilation